-If a Production Stopped model is selected for testing and is not available at the Participant's facility or warehouse, the Participant has the option to discontinue the model in the AHRI Directory.
-AHRI, at its discretion, could select an alternate model or procure the Production Stopped model from distributors.
+If a Production Stopped model is selected for testing and is not available, the Participant shall discontinue the model in the AHRI Directory.
+AHRI shall make an alternate selection.

 Except in the case of challenge tests, AHRI shall send the Applicant or Participant written notification of the Basic Models or BMGs that shall be tested.
 AHRI refers to this written notification as the "selection letter."
 The Participant has 5 business days from the date of the selection letter (or as otherwise noted in the selection letter sent to the Participant) to review and submit any comments or concerns regarding the selection.
 No changes to the selection may be made without AHRI approval.